Perception Core

 For industrial inline applications, the Perception Core is able to work as a stand-alone system after being configured by the Perception Studio software.
 Less time-critical data processing issues can be handled by facilitating the off-line core, e.g. by accessing through a Perception Studio plug-in.

-The Perception Core is able to output spectroscopic data, feature data (value describing a property) and or decision data (like class information) per object pixel.
+Dependent on the configuration, the Perception Core is able to output spectroscopic data, feature data (value describing a property) and or decision data (like class information) per object pixel.

 Functionality